-The estimated minimum mortality rate incidental to commercial fisheries is 1.0 humpback whale per year, based on observer data (0), and self-reported fisheries information (0.4) or stranding data (0.6) where observer data were not available.
+The estimated minimum mortality rate incidental to commercial fisheries is 2.8 humpback whales per year, based on observer data (0.2), and self-reported fisheries information (0.4), stranding records traceable to a specific fishery (0.2) and other stranding records indicating mortality or serious injury (Table 26b) (2.0).
 As mentioned previously, this estimate should be considered a minimum.
 No observers have been assigned to several fisheries that are known to interact with this stock, making the estimated mortality unreliable.
-Further, due to limited coverage of Canadian observer programs there are few data concerning the mortality of marine mammals incidental to Canadian commercial fisheries, which are analogous to U.S. fisheries that are known to interact with humpback whales.
+Further, due to limited Canadian observer program data, mortality incidental to Canadian commercial fisheries (i.e., those similar to U.S. fisheries known to interact with humpback whales) is uncertain.
 Though interactions are thought to be minimal, the lack of data regarding the level of humpback whale mortality related to commercial fisheries in northern British Columbia are not available, again reinforcing the point that the estimated mortality incidental to commercial fisheries is underestimated for this stock.